 There is also federal, state and territory legislation regarding work health and safety.
 In the event that an employer breaches its obligations under that legislation, it can be prosecuted.
 It is also possible, in some cases, for officers or senior managers of the employer corporation to be prosecuted.

-All employers must have in place a statutory workers’ compensation insurance policy that provides for compensation for employees who are injured in the course of employment .
-Workers’ compensation legislation also includes protections against unfair termination of employment as a result of an employee’s work related injury/illness.
-The legislation also imposes a positive duty on employers to find appropriate alternative employment for a partially incapacitated employee.
+All employers must have in place a statutory workers’ compensation insurance policy that provides for compensation for employees who are injured in the course of employment.
+The legislation also imposes a positive duty on an employer to find appropriate alternative employment for a partially incapacitated employee.

 Both federal and state legislation prohibits discrimination (in a range of aspects of employment, including recruitment, promotion and termination) on the basis of certain unlawful grounds, including sex, race, disability, religion and age.